AlbaIntelligence/unlabeled-MAPF/readme.md

 - Scripts for the experiments are in `exp_scripts/`.
 - `tests/` include test scripts.
 - The implementation of ECBS-TA [2] can be obtained [Wolfgang's excellent repository](https://github.com/whoenig/libMultiRobotPlanning).

-## Author
-[Keisuke Okumura](https://kei18.github.io) is a Ph.D. candidate at Tokyo Institute of Technology, working on multiple moving agents.

 ## Reference
 1. Yu, J., & LaValle, S. M. (2013).